AshwinSakthivel/campus-kitchen/README.md

 - Integrated ratings and meal planning logic

 ## Team Project
-Original repository hosted by <chinguk>.
+Original repository hosted by chinguk.
 This repository mirrors the project to showcase my contributions.